-One of the most important aspects of getting any house sold is in preparing a spectacular viewing.
-Your home probably feels comfortable to you on some level, no matter how tidy or well presented it may be.
+Your home probably feels comfortable to you on some level, no matter how tidy or well-presented it may be.
 But when you’re showing it off to prospective buyers, it needs to reach a different level of clean, comfortable, and appealing.

 Making this happen goes well beyond tidying up before the prospective buyer arrive.
-Here are eight more specific tips for ways to prep your home for a fantastic viewing.
+Here are eight specific tips to prep your home for a fantastic viewing:

 1. Let The Light In

 Light equals space.
 Houses that look gloomy tend to also look small, so by letting natural light flood in wherever possible, your home will look spacious to a buyer.
 Clean windows and mirrors so they sparkle, remove items from windowsills, and pull curtains back as far as you can.
 Net curtains also need to go, so the result is a light-filled home that your buyers will enjoy viewing.

 De-cluttering doesn’t mean removing everything that’s not absolutely essential from your home.
 Houses still need to look lived-in but moving extra items from floors and surfaces will allow your buyers to see your home at its best, and not get distracted by too many ‘things’ to look at.
 I have a ‘rule of three’, which is to not allow any more than three items to remain on each surface, so that ceramic cat collection probably needs boxing up, ready for your move.

 3. Clear Out Closets

 There’s a temptation when cleaning for a viewing to shove everything into a closet to “clean up.”
 But remember that most buyers – especially interested ones – will want to peer inside your cupboards and wardrobes!
 Time for a clear-out, taking extra clothes, shoes and coats to charity, selling on eBay or giving away.
 If you really can’t bear to part with something, box it up ready to take to your new home.